 This book is one of the best-selling articles due to its easy-to-understand, comprehensive, and up-to-date approach related to fundamental concepts of big data, theory, and techniques.
 It explains data concepts clearly with simple and easy case studies and their related diagrams and links with business practice.
 The author also explains how the organization can be groomed onward by resolving previous obdurate business problems.
 It talks about big data initiatives, big data adoption, 5 “V” characteristics of data sets, data warehouses, big data leverage, the use of NoSQL, and different formats of data sets ( structured, semi-structured, unstructured, and metadata formats).

 By Dawn E. Holmes

 The author has done specialization in machine learning and data mining.
-According to Dawn E. Holmes, big data create qualitative change quantitatively.
-This book seems for beginners, as it focuses on new technologies with the help of case studies that how data can be stored, scrutinized, and misused by different big companies.
+According to Dawn E. Holmes, big data creates qualitative change quantitatively.
+This book seems for beginners, as it focuses on new technologies with the help of case studies on how data can be stored, scrutinized, and misused by different big companies.
 It talks about how to transform business operations and raise ethical issues related to privacy protection.
 It also highlights the concept of machine learning, hacking, and security attacks specifically related to big data.
 This book is a little disordered concerning the usage of technical terms and broad concepts.

 Stay tuned to AiHints for more insightful tutorials on web development, programming, and artificial intelligence.
 Happy coding!